namndev/namndev.github.io/_posts/2020-02-22-building-an-api-with-firebase.md

     <img src="https://atevans85.files.wordpress.com/2019/07/screen-shot-2019-07-24-at-3.44.01-pm.png" />
 </p>

 While you are running the application, you can also see it in action in the browser’s console.
-If you open the console (right click “inspect” if you’re using Chrome) then you should see the following:
+If you open the console (right click `inspect` if you’re using Chrome) then you should see the following:

 <p align="center">
     <img src="https://atevans85.files.wordpress.com/2019/07/screen-shot-2019-07-24-at-3.50.40-pm.png" />